Skip to main content

 ATS-safe formatting at one page

-Per the Indeed Career Guide on ATS resumes, the formats that parse most reliably across the major ATS systems share these traits:
+An applicant tracking system (ATS) is the software (Workday, Greenhouse, Lever, Taleo, iCIMS) that ingests your resume, parses it into fields, and keyword-matches it against the job description before a human ever opens it.
+Per the Indeed Career Guide on ATS resumes, the formats that parse most reliably across these systems share these traits:

 • Single column for chronological data (experience, education, projects)